JohannesKahl/be.shell/Themes/Vertex/README.md

 To unlock panels simply change the two lines *Frozen=true* to false.
 To revert the mouse wheel behaviour, change *WheelOnLMB=true* to false, under [BE::Desk].

-Always from the config file, there are preconfigured WmCtrl applets(close, minimize, maximize) you can add to the array list of top panel:
+Always from the config file, there are preconfigured WmCtrl applets(close, minimize, maximize) that you can add to the array list of top panel:

 *Applets=close,min,max,GlobalMenu,stretch,pager,mediatray,systray,Volume,infocenter,clock,Sessionbutton*